gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 He held out the coin.
 The pudgy man gaped at him.
 "What?"

-"I'd like to rent that law," Private Thokmay continued doggedly.
+"I'd like to rent that law, learned," Private Thokmay continued doggedly.
 "Just for tonight.
 That will mean the reeve isn't breaking any of the others if she waits until tomorrow to arrest people, won't it?"

 The *tralpa* looked from the boy to the sergeant's sword to the reeve and back.
 "I---yes, I should think so," he replied weakly.

-"Thank you, honored."
+"Thank you, learned."
 He paused.
 "You have to actually take the coin for this to be legal, don't you?"

 The *tralpa* swallowed, then snatched the coin from the private's hand, picked